chevliriya/Alberta-Wildfire-Analysis/README.md

   4.2  Hypothesis Testing
   - We conducted hypothesis testing to compare three periods: pre-COVID, during COVID, and post-COVID.
 The results led us to reject the null hypothesis, indicating a significant difference in the mean burned area across these periods.
 ### Part 5: Reporting and Insights
 - We compiled our report using Python in Jupyter Notebook, providing an in-depth analysis of all insights.
-Each finding is supported by detailed visualizations to illustrate every possible trend and relationship clearly.
+Each finding is supported by detailed visualizations to illustrate the trends and relationships clearly.
 Finally, the report concludes with actionable recommendations on reducing wildfires based on the analyzed data.

 ##  Tools & Technologies
 - Python (pandas, numpy, scikit-learn)